 The Company is not aware of any significant agreements to which it is a party that take effect, alter or terminate upon a change of control of the Company following a takeover.
-Other than the Management and Administration Deed, further details of which are set out on page 49, the Company is not aware of any contractual or other agreements which are essential to its business and that could reasonably be expected to be disclosed in the Directors' Report.
+Other than the Management and Administration Agreement, further details of which are set out on page 48, the Company is not aware of any contractual or other agreements that are essential to its business and which could reasonably be expected to be declared in the Directors' Report.

-Other than those set out in this Directors' Report there are no further related party transactions that require to be disclosed.
+Other than those set out in this Directors' Report, and in Note 17 to the Financial Statements on page 89, there are no further related party transactions that require to be disclosed.